jimjohnsondev/icon-web-components/readme.md

 ></icon-github>
 ```

-### Extending the Icons
+### Extending the Library

-To create a custom icon, override the `Icon` base class and pass in your svg markup into the constructor.
+To create a custom icon, override the `Icon` base class and pass your svg markup into the constructor's `super` method.

 ```js
 import { Icon } from '@jjohnson/icon-web-components';